Wafer Acceptance Testing (WAT) and Wafer Level Reliability (WLR)

 QML MIL-PRF-38535 Screening

 SRI maintains in-house capability to perform the vast majority of qualification and screening tests with DLA issued lab suitability in conformance to the requirements for military grade microcircuits (MIL-STD-883).
-In addition to high performance digital ATE (up to 200Mb/sec and 416 pins with a vector depth of 8M) over the mil spec temperature range (-55oC to +125oC) and parametric and functional wafer probing, the installed test and screening equipment provides the ability to perform: temperature cycling; constant acceleration; high temperature burn-in; helium leak test; ESD sensitivity classification; marking permanency; lead solderability; physical dimensions; thermal shock; mechanical shock; vibration; salt atmosphere; and lead finish adhesion.
+In addition to high performance digital ATE (up to 200Mb/sec and 416 pins with a vector depth of 8M), parametric testing over the mil spec temperature range (-55 oC to +125oC) and functional wafer probing, the installed test and screening equipment provides the ability to perform: temperature cycling; constant acceleration; high temperature burn-in; helium leak test; ESD sensitivity classification; marking permanency; lead solderability; physical dimensions; thermal shock; mechanical shock; vibration; salt atmosphere; and lead finish adhesion.
 These tests are routinely performed in the qualification and production of emulated GEM microcircuits.

 - 5004 visual inspection, temp cycle, constant acceleration, fine leak and gross leak